-A. C ap: The DSIC is capped at 5.0% of the amount billed to customers for distribution service (including all applicable clauses and riders) as determined on an annualized basis.
+A. Cap: Consistent with the Commission Order dated February 28, 2025, at Docket No. (C) P-2024-3048732, the DSIC is capped at 7.50% of the amount billed to customers for distribution service (including all applicable clauses and riders) as determined on an annualized basis until the effective date of rates established in the Company's next base rate case or until the end of the Company's 2023-2027 LTIIP, whichever occurs first.

-B. A udit/Reconciliation: The DSIC is subject to audit at intervals determined by the Commission.
-Any cost determined by the Commission not to comply with any provision of 66 Pa C.S. §§ 1350, et seq., shall be c redited to customer accounts.
-The DSIC is subject to annual reconciliation based on a reconciliation period consisting of the twelve months ending December 31 of each year or PPL Electric may elect to subject the DSIC to quarterly reconciliation but only upon request and approval by the Commission.
+Audit/Reconciliation: The DSIC is subject to audit at intervals determined by the B. Commission.
+Any cost determined by the Commission not to comply with any provision of 66 Pa C.S. §§ 1350, et seq., shall be credited to customer accounts.
+The DSIC is subject to annual reconciliation based on a reconciliation period consisting of the twelve months ending December 31 of each year or PPL Electric may elect to subject the DSIC to guarterly reconciliation but only upon request and approval by the Commission.
 The revenue received under the DSIC for the reconciliation period will be compared to PPL Electric's eligible costs for that period.
-The difference between revenue and costs will be recouped or refunded, as appropriate, in accordance with Section 1307(e), over a one -year period commencing on April 1 of each year, or in the next quarter if permitted by the Commission.
+The difference between revenue and costs will be recouped or refunded, as appropriate, in accordance with Section 1307(e), over a one-year period commencing on April 1 of each year, or in the next guarter if permitted by the Commission.
 If DSIC revenues exceed DSIC-eligible costs, such over-collections will be refunded with interest.
-I nterest on ov er-collections and c redits will be c alculated at the residential mortgage lending specified by the Secretary of Banking in accordance with the Loan Interest and Protection Law (41 P.S. §§ 101, et seq.) and will be refunded in the same manner as an over-collection.
+Interest on over-collections and credits will be calculated at the residential mortgage lending specified by the Secretary of Banking in accordance with the Loan Interest and Protection Law (41 P.S. §§ 101, et seq.) and will be refunded in the same manner as an over-collection.
 PPL Electric is not permitted to accrue interest on under collections.